sky-big/kubemark/test/images/agnhost/README.md

 - `hostname`: Returns the server's hostname
 - `echo <msg>`: Returns the given `<msg>`
 - `clientip`: Returns the request's IP address

+The UDP server can be disabled by setting `--udp-port -1`.

 Additionally, if (and only if) `--sctp-port` is passed, it will start an SCTP server on that port, responding to the same commands as the UDP server.